 The toilet seats made of wood look beautiful and classy.
 They are usually made up of strips of wood that are built around a wood core to make the natural grains of wood visible.

 Enameled wood is basically wood that has been painted and finished with enamel paint.
 The goal here is to give the wooden toilet seats a smoother finish that resembles plastic.

-If you are looking for replacing your toilet seat or need to buy a new one for the apartment you just moved in, most likely you have come across these two different options that include wooden and plastic seats.
+If you are looking to replace your toilet seat or need to buy a new one for the apartment you just moved in, most likely, you have come across these two different options that include enameled wood and plastic seats.

 In short, if you are looking for a more durable toilet seat with a wide range of color options to choose from, you should get a plastic toilet seat.

 But if your ultimate desire is to get solid designs, sculptured models, a luxury feel, and a variety of hinges, you should definitely choose enameled wood for your toilet seat.

 |Wood Seat||Plastic Seat|